mindsparkist/ITIL-Notes/README.md

 6. Monitoring tool: Automated monitoring systems can automatically detect and create incident tickets for issues detected within the IT infrastructure.

 7. Monitoring team: Members of a dedicated monitoring team may also proactively open incident tickets based on alerts or observations from their monitoring tools and processes.

-The specific methods available will depend on the service management processes and tools used by the organization.
-The goal is typically to make it as easy as possible for users and the support organization to report and respond to incidents.

 Contact Types in SNOW for Service Desk (Power User)